huterguier/lox/README.md

 ```

 ## Citation
-If you use ``lox`` in youre research, feel free to cite it as follows.
+If you use ``lox`` in your research, feel free to cite it as follows.
 ```bibtex
 @software{lox2025github,
   author = {Henrik Metternich},